Rabbids Go Home

-Rabbids Go Home is the fourth installment in the Rabbids series of video games and is the first title in the series without Rayman.
+Rabbids Go Home is the fourth installment in the Rabbids series of video games and is the first title in the series without Rayman, unlike majority other games in the series, Rabbids Go Home is not a collection of mini-games, but a full-fledged platformer.
 The game's plot centers on the efforts of the titular Rabbids to collect as many human objects as they can and create a huge pile high enough to reach the Moon, all the while avoiding the extermination attempts by the "Verminators", who wish to gain back the stuff the Rabbids have stolen.

-The game received generally favorable reviews from critics, who praised the game's humor, soundtrack and accessible gameplay, though some noted the game's low difficulty.
+The game received generally positive reviews from critics, who praised the game's humor, soundtrack and accessible gameplay, though some noted the game's low difficulty.
 The reviews for the Nintendo DS version were mixed.
 The online services for the game were shut down when the Nintendo Wi-Fi Connection service was shut down in May 2014.

-The games premise would later be loosely adapted in the second season of Rabbids Invasion, which features many of the Rabbids failed attempts at reaching the Moon.
+The game's premise would later be loosely adapted in the second season of Rabbids Invasion, which features many of the Rabbids failed attempts at reaching the Moon.

 Gameplay (Wii version)

-The player controls a team of two Rabbids on a rampage pushing a shopping cart.
+The player controls a team of newlyweds Rabbids on a rampage pushing a shopping cart.
 The goal of the game is to go to human places (including but not limited to malls, hospitals and airports) to collect as much stuff as possible during each level and help the Rabbids build a pile high enough to reach the Moon.
 In each level, there is enough stuff to grow the pile by 1,000 feet.
 The minimum requirement for completing a level is to collect the "Xtra Large Stuff" and carry it to the toilet at the end of the level.
 The more items the player collects, the more items are unlocked for the Rabbids (such as figurines, tattoos, tools, accessories and challenges) depending on the score.
 The Xtra Large Stuff is located either in the middle or end of a level.
 Some Xtra Large items affect the gameplay.
 For example, a jet engine will propel the shopping cart to three times its normal speed, while a sick patient's quarantine bed allows the cart to float and glide.
 Placed throughout the levels are "Collector Rabbids", with which the player can leave any stuff they have collected up to that point.
 The health of the Rabbids (described in-game as "ideas") is measured in light bulbs, which fry out when the Rabbids take damage and get collected to refill.
 At the start of the game, the Rabbids will have three light bulbs, displayed at the bottom-left corner of the screen.
 Later in the game, the player can earn up to 6 light bulbs.
 If all of the light bulbs burn out or the player falls into the void, the Rabbids will get set back to an automated checkpoint.